The 411 on the Florida Office of Compassionate Use Registry Medical Marijuana Card

 It’s also noteworthy to mention that while smoking the cannabis plant is not authorized under current Florida law, qualified patients with the Florida MMJ card can legally consume medical marijuana by vaping, oils, sprays, edibles, and pills.
 Medical marijuana in the form of edibles has proven to be an effective way of dosing because you know exactly how much you’re ingesting.
 Vaporizing also provides a cleaner, more healthy, and smoother cannabis experience by eliminating the potential risks (e.g., tar and carcinogens) posed by traditional marijuana-smoking activities.

 Both low-THC cannabis and medical marijuana are legal for qualified Florida residents.
 Compared to medical-grade cannabis, low-THC cannabis has much less of the psychoactive property tetrahydrocannabinol (THC), so it doesn’t typically cause the same euphoric experience or “high” that more pronounced levels of THC have been known to stimulate after crossing the blood-brain barrier.

-In order to qualify as a compliant low-THC marijuana, 0.8% or less of THC and more than 10% of cannabidiol (CBD) is required.
+To qualify as compliant low-THC marijuana, 0.8% or less of THC and more than 10% of cannabidiol (CBD) is required.
 This includes the overall weight for weight found in the resin, seeds, flowers, and any other cannabis-derived supplement available to qualified Florida residents as low-THC.

 How to Get a Low-THC Cannabis & Florida Marijuana Card

-- You have be at least 18 years old and a resident of the state with a legitimate Florida I.D, passport, or another form of identification.
+- You are at least 18 years old and a resident of the state with a legitimate Florida I.D, passport, or another form of identification.

 b.
 For people that are not a legal Florida resident or are from another state, the Florida Department of Health is responsible for determining qualification on an individual, case-by-case basis.